 Sole trader or a limited company registration

-You can’t operate legally as a service provider in the UK if you aren’t a registered business.
+Once you choose the type of services you are going to provide, you need to register as a service provider in order to legally operate in the UK.
 While most small businesses prefer to register as sole traders because it’s a simpler business structure, registering as a limited company is a much better choice.

 Deducting tax is much different for limited companies than it is for sole traders.
 You’re not personally liable if you’re operating as a limited company, giving you a layer of protection and it also is much more credible in the eyes of the customer.